Veronneau-Techno-Conseil/comax-reverseproxy/README.md

     1. Make sure OIDC settings are set to a working Accounts server with valid clientid / secrets
     2. Make sure that CentralUrl points to a valid target
     3. Ensure that DNS is set to a valid local DNS if your backend services are pointing to domain names

+Run either application using a default debugger or `dotnet run`.